tabcat/rough-opal/rough-opal/APPLICATION.md

 Daniel, also known as Anders, has been involved with OrbitDB since finding it in late 2018, shortly after diving into IPFS.

-> In March of 2020 I started working on a collaborative filesystem on top of IPFS using OrbitDB.
-In July 2020 a partner and I leveraged this to build [`sailplane`](https://cypsela.github.io/sailplane-web/), a p2p Dropbox-like web app that made us finalists in the first HackFS.
+> In March 2020, I started working on a collaborative filesystem on top of IPFS using OrbitDB.
+In July 2020, a partner and I leveraged this to build [`sailplane`](https://cypsela.github.io/sailplane-web/), a p2p Dropbox-like web app that made us finalists in the first HackFS.
 >
-> In February 2021 I was contracted by `equilibrium.co` to maintain OrbitDB.
+> In February 2021, I was contracted by `equilibrium.co` to maintain OrbitDB.
 >
-> In November we signed an open source grant from Protocol Labs to fund the first part of development for OrbitDB 1.0.
-During the 6 month grant period, I worked on keeping the current version supporting the latest `js` and `go` IPFS implementations, as well as a protocol spec and implementation for 1.0.
+> In November, we signed an open source grant from Protocol Labs to fund the first part of development for OrbitDB 1.0.
+During the 6 month grant period, I worked on keeping the current version supporting the latest `js` and `go` IPFS versions, and a protocol spec and implementation for 1.0.
 >
-> That work ended up not being accepted by the owners of OrbitDB so I'm continuing it with Opal.
+> That work ended up not being accepted by the owners of OrbitDB, so I'm continuing it with Opal.
 >
-> In July 2022 I began thinking more about persistant replication methods for OrbitDB which involved IPFS and IPNS pinning.
-While on a trip during HackFS 2022 I learned about web3.storage and w3name which were exactly what I needed.
-After coming back from the trip I hacked them together for a short demo project and won the IPFS/Filecoin first prize.
+> In July 2022, I began thinking more about persistent replication methods for OrbitDB involving IPFS and IPNS pinning.
+While on a trip during HackFS 2022, I learned about web3.storage and w3name.
+After the trip I hacked them together for a short demo project and won the IPFS/Filecoin first prize.

 ## Team code repositories